-Recommended Preparation: CIS 140ABCD
+Recommended Preparation: CIS 140ABCD 2 hours lecture, 3 hours laboratory

 Continuation of the study of database software.
 Students will create, update and retrieve information using applications based on the database programming language or Structured Query Language (SQL).
 Beneficial for students who wish to create very efficient customized applications.
 (Specific software packages to be identified in class schedule.)